alexrobincrabbe/alexrobincrabbe/README.md

 ---

 ## 🧩 What I Enjoy
-- Solving problems analytically using my physics background
+- Solving problems analytically
 - Learning new frameworks quickly
 - Building cooperative multiplayer features
 - Hackathons, rapid prototyping, and teamwork
 - UI/UX polish that makes an app feel *pleasant* and *alive*